centre-for-language-evolution/simlang2021/index.md

 Lead: Simon Kirby
 - Reading: Overview of this view of language
 - Lecture slides
-- Programming practical: Probably none!
+- Programming practical: None for this week, but labs open for catch up!

 ## Re-use